The Trade Deficit Is Not the Problem, Believing That Story Is

 We all know about the huge US trade deficit with the rest of the world.
-Most of us know this is just about trade in goods, so that it does not include the trade surplus in services—which compensates for roughly 40% of the total deficit.
+Most of us know this is just about trade in goods, so that it does not include the trade surplus in services—which historically compensates for roughly 40% of the total deficit.
 So services are large and growing but nowhere near the size of the problem.
-What’s less obvious is just how incomplete this story is.
+What’s less obvious is just how wildly incomplete this story is.

 It’s straightforward to see why.
-Look at the iphone.
-Iphones imported into the US are a significant (but of course far from decisive) contributor to the deficit.
+Look at the iPhone. iPhones imported into the US are a significant (but of course not decisive) contributor to the deficit.
 It’s an expensive item and we get lots of them.
-However essentially all of the profit from that item goes to Apple, and in fact most of the value-added is from software written here.
-From a functional point of view it is a US-manufactured item, because that’s where the software is written.
-The balance of payments calculation is backwards.
+However what’s imported is the hardware—which is what counts for the balance of payments.
+But great majority of the profit goes to Apple, because most of the product value is from the software written here.
+The balance of payments calculation is backwards—it’s a win recorded as a loss.

-This isn’t a one-off.
+And this isn’t a one-off.
 Here is a list of the top ten US companies by market valuation.

 🏆 Top 10 U.S. Companies by Market Capitalization (2026 estimates)